 This change marks a dramatic departure from the previous statutes of limitations, which stifled legal action from so many victims by giving them only until their 21st birthday to file legal action.

-You no longer are required to follow a notice of claim requirement for bringing a lawsuit against a public institution.
-The strict guidelines imposed by New York’s notice of claim requirements, when not adhered to, result in the court’s dismissal of the claim against the government body.
+You no longer are required to follow notice of claim requirements for bringing a lawsuit against a public institution.
+If you do not adhere to the strict guidelines imposed by New York’s Court of Claims Act, the court may dismiss your claim against the government body.
 New York’s new child sex abuse laws explicitly eliminate this requirement.

 Long Island Church Sex Abuse Lawyer Near Me 516-932-0400

 How New York’s New Child Sex Abuse Law Affects Criminal Charges

 As a child victim of church sex abuse, you will likely want to know if and how New York’s new child sex abuse law affects criminal charges against abusers.
 They do, and here is how: